 - Comments – Make sure you comment all the developments so that everyone in that category is aware of them.
 The comments should even detail verbal communication or telephonic conversation in the “as we discussed…” manner.

 Meetings – These gatherings of intellectuals to “discuss” and “sort out” issues have somewhat of a bad taste as it would involve long hours of meeting room confinements and, what some utterly fear, no results at the end of it all.
-Such meetings are encountered and have been prevalent due to the fact that effective communication in the workplace wasn’t rendered.
+Such meetings are encountered and have been prevalent since effective communication in the workplace wasn’t rendered.

 Take for example, status update meetings.
 These meetings have a crowd of people discussing and sharing their bit of completed and pending tasks, turn by turn, while the rest are normally either just waiting their turn or are completely bored.
 This would mean people are actually wasting a lot of their time in unnecessary meeting and not completely utilizing the time given to them, resulting in loss of resources.